85 y/o male with back pain, left-sided abdominal pain, and no bowel movements for 7 days

 - Opiate use is a classic cause of constipation.
 All patients on chronic opioids should be prophylaxed with a stool softener

-- Think of causes of secondary causes of constipation: DM, hypothyroidism, MS, dehydration, medications are common
+- Think of causes of secondary causes of constipation: DM, hypothyroidism, MS, dehydration, and medications are common

 A comprehensive physical examination should be performed that includes a rectal exam to palpate for hard stool, assess for masses, anal fissures, hemorrhoids, sphincter tone, push effort during attempted defecation, prostatic hypertrophy in males, and posterior vaginal masses in females